Student Loans: Other Resources

 *Important Updates Due to COVID-19*

-Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, until May 1, 2022—an end date which has been extended five times.
+Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, until August 31, 2022—an end date which has been extended six times.
 Read Important Information for Student Loan Holders: Automatic Payment Suspension and Other Relief During COVID-19.

 Consumer Financial Protection Bureau (CFPB)